sandeep/sandeep.github.io/_posts/2024-11-10-level-up-your-weekly-reports.md

 crosspost_to_medium: true
 ---

-This post is a follow on to "[Writing crisp weekly reports](/2019-01-22-Weekly-Status-Reports)".
-Feel free to check that out if you haven't already.

-Level up your weekly updates! 🚀 Imagine comms that don't just inform, they *inspire*.
+Level up your weekly updates!

+🚀 Imagine comms that don't just inform, they *inspire*.
 Where every word sparks action and every message hits the mark.
-Ready to ditch the fluff and make some magic? ✨
+Ready to ditch the fluff and make some magic? ✨ _BTW - This is a follow on to "[Writing crisp weekly reports](/2019/01/22/Weekly-Status-Reports)"._

-As a product manager, your communication needs to be 💯.
+As a product or program manager, your communication needs to be 💯.
 Why?
-To keep everyone aligned 🤝, drive product development 🛠️, and build trust and transparency 💎.
-But no one wants to wade through a dense, jargon-filled newsletter 😴, self congratulatory tomes or a list of 🚦🚦🚦 updates which don't convey potential risks.
+To keep everyone aligned 🤝, drive product development 🛠️, and build trust and transparency 💎 and get you the support you need from your team and leadership.

+No one wants to wade through a dense, jargon-filled newsletter 😴, self congratulatory tomes or a list of 🚦🚦🚦 red-green-yellow updates which don't communicate project risks that you might need help with.

-Here's how to write 🔥 updates that communicate project status crisply, lead to action and drive the results you want:
+Here are three simple tips on how to write 🔥 updates that communicate project status crisply, lead to action and drive the results you want:

-**1. Outcomes Over Output**
+## 1. Focus on Outcomes over output

+You may remember Show vs Tell from your writing classes - It's the same principle.
 Stop telling us what you're *doing*; tell us what you've *achieved*.
-Instead of "I had a meeting with XYZ on Wednesday," try "We secured stakeholder buy-in for Feature X." 👍  Focus on what you've *achieved*, not just what you're *doing*.
+Instead of "I had a meeting with XYZ on Wednesday," try "We secured stakeholder buy-in for Feature X." 👍  **Focus on what you and your team have *achieved*, not just what you're *doing*.**

-**2. Facts Beat Fiction**
+## 2. Use Facts to beat fiction

-"Greatly improved" and "huge opportunity" sound impressive, but they're subjective and ultimately meaningless unless we all agree on what those words really mean.
-Use concrete data and get everyone aligned.
-Instead of "We saw a huge increase in user engagement," try "User engagement increased by 15% this week." 📈 Numbers speak louder than words!
+"Greatly improved" and "huge opportunity" sound impressive, but they're subjective and ultimately unclear as reasonable people could read those words and disagree and what is and what is not "huge". **Use concrete data and get everyone aligned.**

+Instead of "We saw a large increase in user engagement," try "User engagement increased by 15% this week." 📈 Numbers speak louder than words!

-**3. Action Items over Ambiguity**
+## 3. Convey clear Action Items that crush ambiguity

-If you need some action taken, be crystal clear about who's responsible and when it's due.
-Instead of "We'll discuss next steps" 🤷‍♀️,  give clear action items: "John will finalize the design spec by EOD Friday." 📝  Ensure everyone knows what needs to happen and who's responsible.
+If you need action to be taken, be crystal clear about who's responsible and when it's due.
+Instead of "We'll discuss next steps" 🤷‍♀️,  give clear action items: "John will finalize the design spec by EOD Friday." 📝  **Ensure everyone knows what needs to happen and who's responsible.**

-By following these simple tips, you can transform your product updates from dreaded time-wasters into valuable communication tools that level up your reports and products. ✨
+By following these three simple tips, you can transform your product updates from dreaded time-wasters into valuable communication tools that level up your reports and products. ✨

 _Note: This post was dictated to, edit with and handcrafted with ❤️ using [Gemini](http://gemini.google.com)_